-- Single vendor ensures "internal" compatibility - → MS software will work nicely with MS software - Almost everyone knows how to work with it - → Many know how to administer it to some degree - Often comes preinstalled on clients and therefore "free" - Support and training easy to obtain - Easy to administer for the common use cases - Extremely wide software availability - Drivers for new hardware available fast and completely - (Clearly) defined licensing scheme - → Easy to calculate and predict (?); support for verification - Vendor support and updates guaranteed for certain time - Wide variety of national versions (language, icons, ...)
+- Single vendor ensures "internal" compatibility - → MS software will work nicely with MS software - Almost everyone knows how to work with it - → Many know how to administrate it to some degree - Often comes preinstalled on clients and therefore "free" - → Guaranteed to work with this hardware - Support and training easy to obtain - → Professional support may be expensive (MCP, MCSE, ...) - Easy to administer for the common use cases - → Graphical user interface, complex options hidden - Everything out of a box - → Includes media player, firewall, anti-virus, ... - \rightarrow Quality?